Nevada jury: Health insurers owe ER doctors $60M in damages – KION546

 Associated Press

 LAS VEGAS (AP) — One of the nation’s largest health insurance companies and its branches in Nevada have been found liable for $60 million in punitive damages for underpaying out-of-network emergency medical providers.
 A state court jury says three plaintiffs headed by urgent care staffing service TeamHealth should each receive $20 million from Connecticut-based United Healthcare Insurance Co. and five subsidiaries, including Sierra Health and Health Plan of Nevada.
 They’re the two dominant providers in the Las Vegas area.
 The same jury last week awarded $2.65 million in compensatory damages to plaintiffs Fremont Emergency Services, Team Physicians of Nevada and the parent company of Ruby Crest Emergency medicine.
-United Healthcare didn’t immediately comment.
-Appeals are expected.
+United Healthcare said it will appeal.